clarkfitzg/clarkfitzg.github.io/_posts/2018-02-23-selecting-rows-using-different-R-packages.md

 analysis.

-On a broader note, if we restrict ourselves to the class of operations on tables that all three of these approaches to well and easily then it may be possible to convert them to and from a common intermediate representation that captures the desired semantics.
+On a broader note, if we restrict ourselves to the class of operations on tables that all three of these approaches do well and easily then it may be possible to convert them to and from a common intermediate representation that captures the desired semantics.
 With the right representation we might be able to even go beyond the R language into say [Python pandas](https://pandas.pydata.org/) and SQL. dplyr already does this in some sense by generating SQL directly.
+I explore this a bit more in a follow on post: [representing semantics for data analysis code]({{
+site.baseurl }}{% post_url
+2018-02-27-representing-semantics-for-data-analysis-code %}).

 I think I need to understand more of the theory of databases to know if this is feasible or not.
 Maybe [rquery](https://winvector.github.io/rquery/) offers some path forward in building abstract queries from R that we can optimize.